Austin-Williams/cid-accumulator/README.md

 See `index.ts` for example code for the bonevolent service providers who upload the data to IPFS, as well as an example of how a normal client would downlaod it.

 `npx --no-install tsx ./source/index.ts`

+## Notes

+This implementation uses an append-only merkle mountain range (rather than a left-heafy merkle tree) for the DAG, so it can scale to arbitrarily many leaves without causing issues for the offchain IPFS nodes.

+It stores `log(n_leaves)` of `bytes32` data on the contract.